ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina by default supports Jaerger and Zipkin for distributed tracing.
 This section focuses on configuring the Jaeger and Zipkin with dockers as a quick installation.

 #### Jaeger Server
-Jeager is the default distributed tracing system that is supported.
-There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.Jaegertracing.io/docs/deployment/).
+Jaeger is the default distributed tracing system that is supported.
+There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.jaegertracing.io/docs/deployment/).
 Here we focus on all in one deployment with docker.

 1. Install Jaeger via docker and start the docker container by executing below command.
    ```bash